misterfifths/jutil/README.md

 jutil
 -----
 The default behavior, as discussed above, runs a script you provide (which is optional) and prints its result.
-The script is evaluated in an enviroment where `this` refers to the loaded data (after any unwrapping -- see the "Unwrapping" section below).
+The script is evaluated in an enviroment where `this` refers to the loaded data (after any [unwrapping](#unwrapping)).
 It is also, by default, wrapped inside `with(this) { ... }`, so that properties from the data can be referenced without qualification.
 This may be troublesome if the data has property names that hide helpful globals.
 The `--disable-with` or `-W` command-line options disable this feature.

 You may have noticed the returned JSON in the second sample above is formatted.
 By default, if jutil's stdout is a terminal, the output will be pretty-printed and sent to your pager if it is larger than your screen.
 To disable this feature, use the `--disable-smart` or `-S` options.